-You will meet the minimum service requirements on the first day of the month coincident with or after you complete a year of eligibility service.
+You will meet the minimum service requirements on the first day of the month coincident with or after you have performed at least 84 hours of service in each of six full calendar months.
+The calendar months do not need to be consecutive, but must be within the same computation period.